TIP: Use the contents over to the side for an overview of this info-rich page!

 Have one sub-org admin and at least two mentors who are willing to commit to the full GSoC period.
 (The admin can also be a mentor, but the more people, the better!)

-Send an email indicating interest to gsoc (at) dial (dot) community, before the announced deadline.
-Exceptions can be made if you get an amazing student applicant later and want to sign up just for them.
+Send an email indicating interest to @gsoc-admins before the announced deadline.
+Exceptions can be made if you get an amazing applicant later and want to sign up just for them.

 Have a good ideas page.
-See Summer of Code Sub-Org Template for an example.
+See our past sub-orgs listed on this page for examples.
 Getting a really great page sometimes takes a few rounds of revisions.
 We will work with you to make sure your page is ready!
 Once you’re ready for review, you can send request to be added to this page.

 Be able to handle meeting deadlines and following both Google and OSC’s rules.
 We try to send important reminders for big deadlines, but we only have limited volunteer time for nagging and cajoling.
 Groups that cause repeated problems may be asked to take time off to limit volunteer burnout.